ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-3-methods-no-params.rst

     :alt: Calling Methods
     :figclass: align-center

-    Figure 2: Calling methods from main() or from other methods inside the same class.
+    Figure 2: Calling non-static methods from main() or from other methods inside the same class.

 |Exercise| **Check your understanding**